USDA-ARS-GBRU/PanPipes/README.md

 ## Visualization with maf2xmfa

 This tool will convert an maf file of a single sequence/chromosome to an xmfa file, which the mauve-viewer or Geneious can display.
-(The MAF files need to be converted from HAL files using cactus-hal2maf distributed with minigraph-cactus.)
+MAF files are produced by default in chromosome subfolder when running minigraph-cactus.
+The MAF files can be converted from HAL files using cactus-hal2maf distributed with minigraph-cactus.

 See [tool-specific docs](https://github.com/USDA-ARS-GBRU/PanPipes/blob/main/utilities/maf2xmfa.md) for details, but there is an example below.